ro-dhr/entra-id-lab/README.md

 ## Scenario 06 — Administrative Units: Scoped Delegation

-**Goal:** Prove that a **restricted Administrative Unit (AU)** enforces a real access boundary around Finance — one that even a tenant-wide holder of the same admin role cannot cross without a scope-specific assignment.
+**Goal:** Prove that a **restricted Administrative Unit (AU)** enforces a real access boundary around Finance, one that even a tenant-wide holder of the same admin role cannot cross without a scope-specific assignment.

 ### Build — Finance AU
 Created a **Finance AU**, set to **Restricted management**, and added Janice Carey and Charles Spence as members.

 ![Creating the Finance AU (Restricted = Yes)](screenshots/scenario06-00-creating-finance-au.png)

+Finance AU was successfully created.

 ![Finance AU created](screenshots/scenario06-01-finance-au-created.png)

+For this AU, I'll assign Derek Chan as the Helpdesk Administrator.

 ![Derek Chan assigned Helpdesk Administrator scoped to the AU](screenshots/scenario06-02-assigning-derek-scoped-role.png)

+Showing Janice and Charles in the created Finance AU.

 ![Janice and Charles added as AU members](screenshots/scenario06-03-finance-members-added.png)

 ### Verify — the scoped role works
-Signed in as Derek Chan (Helpdesk Administrator scoped specifically to Finance AU) and successfully reset Charles Spence's password.
+Signed in as Derek Chan, who should be able to successfully reset Charles Spence's password.

 ![Derek successfully resets Charles's password](screenshots/scenario06-04-derek-resets-charles-succeeds.png)

+And it worked as expected.

 ### The real comparison: same role, different scope
 Rather than only showing the boundary from one angle, this scenario directly compares two people holding the identical role name — **Helpdesk Administrator** — at the same time, differing only in how that role is scoped: